After the success of his two previous computers, the ZX-80 and particularly the ZX-81, in April 1982 Sir Clive Sinclair presented the ZX-Spectrum.

 Both Issue 1 & 2 boards are famous for poor background colour and poor tuning.
 Yellows which should be white, dot crawl and difficulties getting the colour to “lock” are very common.
 On some TV’s it is impossible to even achieve colour.

-There are two pre-set capacitors and two variable resistors all in a row which can be adjusted to help with these difficulties - this is covered in the REPAIRS section of the website.
+There are two pre-set capacitors and two variable resistors all in a row which can be adjusted to help with these difficulties - this is covered in the Repairs & Servicing pages of the Sinclair section of the website.
 Click here for the specific link.

 Issue 3 boards were a complete redesign and have a much improved, lower power ULA which is self adjusting so the preset capacitors were not fitted.
 There was also an uprated speaker (!) to make the BEEP louder.